garylirocks/quickrefs/microsoft-partner.markdown

 - Courses, assessments exclusively for Micorsoft Partners
 - Both Microsoft Learn and Partner University accounts could be linked to your Partner Center account
   - Both help an organization qualify for programs like Solution Partner designations, Specializations, and Azure Expert MSP program.

+## GDAP

+Granular Delegated Admin Privileges (GDAP) is a way for partners to request permissions in customers' tenants.

+1. Partner creates a GDAP request in Partner Center
+  - Could have a time range
+2. Customer approves the request in their tenant (MS 365 Admin Center)
+3. Partner then assign roles to their security groups in Partner Center
+  - NOT reflected in customers tenants